ben-n93/ben-n93.github.io/content/blog/filling_missing_dates.md

 ```

-... however this is a cumbersome solution, particularly when there is a more elegant, dyanmic solution.
+... however this is a cumbersome solution, particularly when there is a more elegant, dynamic solutions.
+<a id="codesolutions"></a>

-### The solution
+### Solution 1

 We want to ensure that every date/row from `DATES` is paired wth as many unique values as there are in our `page_traffic` table.